KontorProtocol/Documentation/docs/examples/shared-account.md

 # Shared Account

-This example demonstrates a multi-tenant shared account that imports the token contract, introducing static contract imports, complex storage structs, authorization logic, ID generation, and cross-contract calls.
+This example demonstrates a simple multi-tenant shared account introducing static contract imports, complex storage structs, authorization logic, ID generation, and cross-contract calls.

 ## WIT Interface
-The WIT file (`contract/wit/contract.wit`) defines:
 - `open`: Creates an account with a deposit and tenants, returning an ID or error.
 - `deposit`/`withdraw`: Modifies the account balance.
 - `balance`: Queries the account balance.